-- 58. As a result of the dangerous defects in the front passenger Airbag Inflator in the Vehicles, and the failure by the Defendants to disclose this safety issue until April 2013 and June 2014, the Class has suffered damages and will continue to suffer damages.
-The value of each of the Vehicles is reduced.
-Each Class Member must expend the time to have his/her Vehicle repaired and be without their motor vehicle.
+- As a result of the dangerous defects in the Airbag Inflators in the Vehicles, and the failure by the Defendants to disclose this safety issue until April 11, 2013 in resepct of Transport Canada Recall #2013117 and in 2014 in resepct of Transport Canada Recalls #2014272, #2014476, #2014559 and #2014566, the Class has suffered damages and will continue to suffer damages.
+The value of each of the vehicles is reduced.
+Each Class Member must expend the time to have his/her vehicle repaired and be without their motor vehicle.
 The Defendants should compensate each Class Member for their child care costs, income and other losses and inconvenience.
-Some Class Members have incurred out of pocket expenses for, among other things, alternative transportation and prior repairs to the front passenger Airbag Inflator. - 59.
-The Class Members are unable to have their Airbag Inflator repaired immediately because the Defendants do not have the parts and service capability to repair their Vehicles.
-The Class Members must drive a dangerous Vehicle.
-They are entitled to have the Defendants supply a replacement vehicle or a "courtesy car" until the Defendants fix the Airbag Inflator at no cost to the Class Members as a matter of course, and not only at the request and effort of the Class Members - 60.
-The Class Members have driven their Vehicles less than they otherwise would due to fear of being in a collision.
+Some Class Members have incurred out of pocket expenses for, among other things, alternative transportation and prior repairs to the front passenger Airbag Inflator. - immediately because the Defendants do not have the parts and service capability to repair their vehicles.
+The Class Members must drive a dangerous vehicle.
+They are entitled to have the Defendants supply a replacement vehicle or a "courtesy car" until the Defendants fix the Airbag Inflator at no cost to the Class Members as a matter of course, and not only at the request and effort of the Class Members - 63.
+The Class Members have driven their vehicles less than they otherwise would due to fear of being in a collision.
 Some of the Class Members have taken taxis and used public transportation.
 The Class Members have incurred these and other expenses.

-61. The Plaintiff pleads that the Class Members' damages were sustained in Ontario and in the rest of Canada.
+64. The Plaintiff pleads that the Class Members' damages were sustained in Ontario and in the rest of Canada.